EntityPlantt/AmongDiscord/README.md

 # AmongDiscord
-The Among Us idea, packed in a Discord bot.
-Powered by Cyclic
+The Among Us idea, packed in a Discord bot

 ## Where can I use it?
 The Discord bot is on [this server](https://discord.gg/3ry85StQTv).
 Join it!